-Re-spect?
+Respect?
 What?
 Yes, respect.
 Respect the planet, respect nature, respect each other.
-It is really not about money and getting ahead.
-It is about creating something cool and unique and not only giving something back, but also trying to leave things better than you found them.
+It is not about money and getting ahead.
+It is about creating something cool and unique and giving something back while trying to leave things better than you found them.

-To that end as a studio we will always try and use recycled and/or sustainable materials whenever possible in out work.
-In addition we will be donating 5% of our overall net-profit to a 501c(3) that provides for the future.
-Currently that organization is Black Rock Solar whose mission is “promoting environmental stewardship, economic development and energy independence by providing not-for-profit entities, tribes and under-served communities with access to clean energy, education, and job training.”
+As a studio, we will always try and use recycled or sustainable materials whenever possible in our work.
+In addition, we will be donating 5% of our overall net profit to a 501c(3) that provides for the future.
+Currently, that organization is Black Rock Solar, whose mission is “promoting environmental stewardship, economic development and energy independence by providing not-for-profit entities, tribes and under-served communities with access to clean energy, education, and job training.”

-Blue Gothic Design Studios LLC was founded by Ron and Amanda at the end of summer 2014.
-The timing was coincidental to the annual Burning Man Festival at Black Rock City, NV.
-Both founders are burners who were not able to attend in 2014 and in retrospect timing of the founding of the design studio probably filled a creative void left by not making it to the burn.
+Ron and Amanda founded blue Gothic Design Studios LLC at the end of summer 2014.
+The timing coincided with the annual Burning Man Festival at Black Rock City, NV, which both founders, who are are burners, were not able to attend that year.
+In retrospect timing of the founding of the design studio probably filled a creative void left by not making it to the burn.

-Ron has spent most of his career on the other side of creative endeavors (non-profit boards, arts committees, managing online services for artists (Founder of Playafire.com)).
-Although he received minimal formal training he has always been drawn to the creative side – but has had trouble getting over the fence.
-Over the years he has done work in photography, videography, computer graphics, woodworking/furniture, lighting design and other more esoteric fields.
-While still providing his expertise on the management and support side he now has the desire (need?) to get off that fence and jump in on the creative side.
-Current plans are to seek inspiration and work in a mixed media environment while trying to adhere to a “green” philosophy.
+Ron has spent most of his career on the other side of creative endeavors (non-profit boards, art committees, managing online services for artists (Founder of Playafire.com)).
+Although he received some formal training, he has always been drawn to the creative side – but has had trouble getting over the fence.
+Over the years, Ron has done work in photography, videography, computer graphics, woodworking/furniture, lighting design, and other esoteric fields.
+While still providing his expertise on the management and support side, he now has the desire (need?) to get off that fence and jump in on the creative side.
+Current plans are to seek inspiration and work in a mixed media environment while adhering to a “green” philosophy.